robbinl/2020-09-DMIT2018-Chinook-Demos/README.md

 - Run and see that the program works, but again no changes to the user interface.
 - COMMIT with appropriate comment.

-- Create a new branch from this one and call it "b2-Basic-DataBaseSystem-Setup".
+- Create and checkout a new branch from this one and call it "b3-ODS-DDL-of-Artists".